 Ena flinched.

 “She was distraught, but you thought nothing of her sufferings.
 The only thoughts in your mind were your own selfish ideas.”
 He looked down at Ena scornfully, with more than a hint of disappointment in his eyes.
-“You cannot be always thinking of yourself--not if you love Sasof even a little!” he cried passionately, chest heaving with emotion that had welled up during his speech.
+“You cannot be always thinking of yourself--not if you love Sasof even a little!” he cried chest heaving

 By the time Baerk had finished speaking, Ena felt like the lowest of the low.
 As the Leaflend Guardsman left him, saying he also had things to attend to, Ena sank down onto the nearest bench, lost in his own dark tumble of thoughts.